kit-algo/distributed_clustering_thrill_evaluation/README.md

 ### Optional

 The graph generation script makes use of [Networkit](https://github.com/kit-parco/networkit).
-To be able to write our binary graphs you will need to use the thrill_support branch of this [fork](https://github.com/michitux/networkit/tree/thrill_support) of networkit.
+To be able to write our binary graphs you will need at least version 4.6.